Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: CS-MRI with BPFA and TV penalty

 \subsection{Discussion on $\lambda$}

-We note that a feature of dictionary learning approaches is that $\lambda$ can be allowed to go to infinity, and so parameter selection isn't necessary here.
-This is because a denoised reconstruction of the image is obtained through the dictionary learning reconstruction.
-In reference to Equation (\ref{eqn.k_space}), we observe that in this case we are fixing the measured $k$-space values and using the $k$-space projection of BPFA and TV to fill in the missing values.
+In noise-free compressed sensing, the fidelity term $\lambda$ can tend to infinity giving an equality constraint for the measured $k$-space values \cite{ref1}.
+However, when $\y$ is noisy the setting of $\lambda$ is critical for most CS-MRI algorithms since this parameter controls the level of denoising in the reconstructed image.
+We note that a feature of dictionary learning CS-MRI approaches is that $\lambda$ can still be set to a very large value, and so parameter selection isn't necessary here.
+This is because a denoised version of the image is obtained through dictionary learning ($\x_{\mbox{ {BPFA}}}$ in this paper) and can be taken as the denoised reconstruction.
+In Equation (\ref{eqn.k_space}), we observe that by setting $\lambda$ to a large value, we are effectively fixing the measured $k$-space values and using the $k$-space projection of BPFA and TV to fill in the missing values.
+The reconstruction $\x$ will be noisy, but have artifacts due to sub-sampling removed.
+The output image $\x_{\mbox{ {BPFA}}}$ is a denoised version of $\x$ using BPFA in essentially the same manner as in Section \ref{sec.denoising}.
+Therefore, the quality of our algorithm depends largely on the quality of BPFA as an image denoising algorithm \cite{ref34}.
+We show examples of this using synthetic and clinical data in Sections \ref{sec.simulated} and \ref{sec.noisyMRI}.